hamon-in/lycaeum.in/_posts/2014-12-22-non_linear_functions.markdown

 We then discussed how this behaviour can be plotted and analysed in various ways and wound up.
 I'll probably be doing a part two of the same presentation where we talk about bifurcations and bifurcation plots, move the iteration to the complex plane and then enter the world of fractals.

-If you're interested in following my presentations, do stay in touch using one of the methods mentioned at http://thelycaeum.in/contact.html.
+If you're interested in following my presentations, do stay in touch using one of the methods mentioned at [the contact page](http://thelycaeum.in/contact.html).

 Also, I'm conducting a repeat of my mentoring course.
 If you want details or to sign up, please head on to the [courses](http://thelycaeum.in/courses.html) page.